2026 is when “agentic” stops being cute and starts being accountable

 }

-Go-to-market in an agent world: sell the workflow owner, not the IT admin
+GTM for agents: sell the workflow owner, not the “AI committee”

-The best go-to-market motion looks like this: pick a narrow workflow where the data is already structured and the action surface is constrained, then expand.
-For example, instead of “AI for finance,” start with “AP invoice triage for NetSuite” or “expense policy enforcement for Concur.”
-Instead of “AI for security,” start with “phishing triage in Google Workspace + Slack escalation.”
-Constrained domains reduce the long tail of edge cases and let you build defensible integrations and compliance posture.
+The winning motion is narrow first, then expand.
+Pick a workflow where the data is already structured and the action surface is constrained.
+Don’t pitch “AI for finance.”
+Pitch “AP invoice triage for NetSuite” or “expense policy enforcement for Concur.”
+Don’t pitch “AI for security.”
+Pitch “phishing triage for Google Workspace with Slack escalation.”
+Constraints aren’t a limitation; they’re how you get reliability, permissioning, and compliance right.

-- Sell a bounded rollout: one queue, one region, one business unit, with a 30–60 day success criterion.
+- Sell a bounded rollout: one queue, one region, one business unit, with a written success test.

-- Expand via permissions: start with suggestions, graduate to execution once trust is earned.
+- Expand via permissions: start with suggestions, then gated execution, then policy-bounded autonomy.

-Most companies won’t jump from “suggestions” to “autonomous execution” overnight.
-They’ll move through stages, and startups that design for this progression win more expansions.
-The critical product insight: each stage needs a different UX and a different trust contract.
+Most companies won’t jump from “draft this” to “go execute that” in one release.
+They move through stages, and each stage needs a different UX and a different trust contract.
 A copilot is interactive and reversible.
-A delegated agent is asynchronous and needs a receipt.
-A fully autonomous agent needs policy, monitoring, and incident response—like any other production system.
+A delegated agent is asynchronous and needs receipts.
+Autonomy requires policies, monitoring, and incident response—the same expectations as any other system that can change production state.

 Table 2: Agent adoption stages and what to build at each stage (product + ops checklist)